BelminH/regular.river/README.md

 1. **Installation**: Clone the repository and ensure Python 3 is set up.
 2. **Usage**: Run the script, provide your CSV file, and follow the interactive prompts.
 3. **Customization**: Adapt the script for different banks by editing the regex patterns.

-Remember to rename "Auto Bank" to a name that reflects its functionality more accurately, like "Transaction Tally" or "Finance Flow".

 ---